Can I Take My Medication With Me On Holiday?

 You don’t need to tell the airport in advance that you are bringing your medication, just make sure you have any documentation you need with you.

-These rules apply for homeopathic medicines and children’s medicines, so make sure you take these into consideration when you’re planning your trip.
+These rules apply to homeopathic medicines and children’s medicines, so make sure you take these into consideration when you’re planning your trip.

 Some people worry about taking aerosol medication with them on a plane, as these are often considered to be flammable and people are concerned about security.